IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### State Obligations

-New Zealand must act in good faith[^9] and stop discriminating against men  immediately.[^7] New Zealand "should take concrete, deliberate and targeted measures to ensure that discrimination" against men is eliminated.[^10] A lack of resources is not a valid excuse unless "every effort has been made to use all resources"[^8]  that are available.
+Under ICCPR and ICESCR New Zealand is required to  act in good faith,[^9] take all steps necessary, and stop discriminating against men immediately.[^7] New Zealand "should take concrete, deliberate and targeted measures to ensure that discrimination" against men is eliminated in both public and private sectors.[^10] A lack of resources is not a valid excuse unless "every effort has been made to use all resources"[^8]  that are available.

 >States parties are responsible for ensuring the equal enjoyment of rights without any discrimination.
 Articles 2 and 3 mandate States parties to take all steps necessary, including the prohibition of discrimination on the ground of sex, to put an end to discriminatory actions, both in the public and the private sector, which impair the equal enjoyment of rights.
 ICCPR GC 28 paragraph 4